 Upon receiving a requisition signed by two-thirds of the clubs in Membership, the Secretary shall call a Special General Meeting.
 The Management Committee may call a Special General Meeting at any time.
 At least 7 days notice shall be given of either meeting under this Rule, together with an Agenda of the business to be transacted at such meeting.
 Each Member Club shall be empowered to send two delegates to all Special General Meetings.
 Each club shall be entitled to one vote only, as will members of the Management Committee.

 Any continuing Member Club failing to be represented for the duration of a Special General Meeting without satisfactory reason shall be fined £20.00.
 Officers and Management Committee members shall be entitled to attend and vote at all Special General Meetings.
-In the event of the votes being equal, the Chairman of the Meeting shall have a second/casting vote.
 No Business shall be transacted unless at least 50% of members are present and entitled to vote.

 20. ALTERATION TO RULES

 Alterations for which consent has been given by the Sanctioning Authority, shall be made to these Rules only at the Annual General Meeting or at a Special General Meeting specially convened for the purpose called in accordance with Rule 19.
 Any alteration made during the playing season to the Rule relating to the qualification of players shall not take effect until the following season.